-Temporary Events Notices (TENs) are used on occasions where licensable activities will be taking place at a venue not covered by a premises license or where an existing premises license does not fully cover the activities during a temporary event.
+Temporary Events Notices (TENs) are used on occasions where licensable activities will be taking place at a venue not covered by a premises licence or where an existing premises licence does not fully cover the activities during a temporary event.

 TENs enable you to sell alcohol, provide regulated entertainment, and serve late night hot refreshments during your event, wherever it may be.

-Farleys Solicitors can cut through the legal jargon of licensing and ensure your event is fully covered by the necessary license eliminating the stress and letting you focus on planning your event.
+Farleys Solicitors can cut through the legal jargon of licensing and ensure your event is fully covered by the necessary licence eliminating the stress and letting you focus on planning your event.

 Whether you are holding a beer festival in a cricket pavilion or a concert in a village hall, a TEN will provide you with the necessary licensing cover for up to seven consecutive days and for up to 500 people (including staff/organisers).

 If your premises already holds a license but you are planning hosting an event providing licensable activities that are not included in your licence or holding an event outside the boundaries of the licenced premises, you will need to apply for a Temporary Events Notice.